0peng/decrypt-Sha1-md5-bcrypt/README.md

-# decrypt-Sha1-md5-bcrypt
-Second Part of brute-foce weapon
+Part 2 of Your Brute-Force Toolkit

-here you can start with the second part of your weapon bruteforce attacks

-to can pentest your hash password decrypt your password through decrypt tool to get your sha1 or md5 or bcrypt

-input your password name exm (test) than take your value to start your testing throughing  bruteforce tool input your hash value in brute force tool and wait the decrypt the hash
+This section focuses on the second phase of your brute-force attacks.
+Here’s how you can start pentesting hash-protected passwords:

+Use a decryption tool to target and decrypt passwords hashed with SHA1, MD5, or Bcrypt.
+Input your password, for example, test, into the decryption tool.
+Take the resulting hash value and proceed with brute-force testing.
+Insert the hash value into your brute-force tool and allow it to run until the hash is decrypted.